 Take the container with you to the hospital, if possible.

 What to Expect at the Emergency Room

-- Irrigation (washing of the skin and eyes), perhaps every few hours for several days
+- Irrigation (washing of the skin and eyes), which may occur every few hours for several days.

-How well a patient does depends on the amount of poison swallowed and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+How well a person does depends on the amount of poison swallowed and how quickly treatment is received.
+The faster a person gets medical help, the better the chance for recovery.
 Nail polish tends to come in small bottles, so serious poisoning is unlikely if only one bottle was swallowed.
 However, always seek immediate emergency medical care.

-Some people intentionally sniff nail polish to become intoxicated (drunk) by the fumes.
+Some people sniff nail polish on purpose to get intoxicated (drunk) by the fumes.
 Over time these people, as well as those working in poorly ventilated nail salons, can develop a condition known as "painter syndrome."
 This is a permanent condition that causes walking problems, speech problems, and memory loss.
-Painter syndrome may also be called organic solvent syndrome, psychoorganic syndrome, and chronic solvent encephalopathy (CSE).
-CSE can also cause nonspecific symptoms, such as headache, fatigue, mood disturbances, sleep disorders, and possible behavioral changes.
+Painter syndrome may also be called organic solvent syndrome, psycho-organic syndrome, and chronic solvent encephalopathy (CSE).
+CSE can also cause symptoms such as headache, fatigue, mood disturbances, sleep disorders, and possible behavioral changes.

 Sudden death is possible in some nail polish poisoning cases.

-Bruckner V, Satheesh S, Warren A, Warren AD.
+Bruckner JV, Anand SS, Warren DA.
 Toxic effects of solvents and vapors.
 In: Klaassen CD, ed.
-Casarett and Doull’s Toxicology: The Basic Science of Poisons.
-7th ed.
-New York, NY: McGraw-Hill; 2008:chap 24.
+Casarett and Doull's Toxicology: The Basic Science of Poisons .
+8th ed.
+New York, NY: McGraw-Hill Medical; 2013:chap 24.